News Media

 For German speakers, be sure to check out our sister site Bessere Welt Info and the essential Medien guide with over 3,000 links.

-The way we consume our news has changed dramatically in recent decades.
-Up to the minute developments are just one click away.
-The internet enables large-scale dissemination of information which can be used to educate and inform whole populations of currents events.
+The internet enables large-scale dissemination of information, which can be used to educate and inform whole populations of current events.
 Likewise, it can also be used to sway opinion, manipulate, control the narrative, spread propaganda, and even alter voters' choices.

-Learn about the multitude of journalism organisations who work hard to protect press freedom, uphold the integrity of the industry, and protect journalists who are faced with threats and violence simply for exposing the truth.
+Learn about the multitude of journalism organisations that work hard to protect press freedom, uphold the industry's integrity, and protect journalists who are faced with threats and violence simply for exposing the truth.

 Infographic entitled 'World Map of the Freedom of the Press Status 2017' Using the colours red, yellow, and green the map displays which countries have a free press, which are partly free, and which have no press freedom at all.